Dark Web Forums in 2026 | Status, Risks, and How to Stay Safe

 Unlike the surface web, dark web forums operate predominantly on the Tor network, designed for anonymity and resistant to conventional monitoring.
 These aren’t fringe communities.
 Active darknet forums host tens of thousands of registered users, process millions of dollars in illicit transactions, and frequently surface stolen data, compromised credentials, and breach disclosures weeks before organizations even know they’ve been targeted.

 The dark web forum landscape in 2026 looks significantly different from just twelve months ago.
 Operation Talent in January 2025 seized two of the largest clearnet cracking forums.
 The alleged XSS administrator was arrested in July 2025.
 BreachForums, for years the dominant leaked forum and leaks forum, collapsed definitively in April 2025.
-New platforms emerged almost immediately to fill the vacuum: DarkForums absorbed much of the displaced community, while DamageLib launched as a splinter forum built by former XSS moderators who no longer trusted the platform’s new administration.
+New platforms emerged almost immediately to fill the vacuum: DarkForums absorbed much of the displaced community and remains active, with rapid growth.
+At the same time, DamageLib launched as a splinter forum built by former XSS moderators who no longer trusted the platform’s new administration.

 Deep web forums and dark web communities now operate across a fragmented, fast-moving ecosystem.
 Threat actors increasingly split their activity between traditional Tor-based darknet forum communities and private Telegram channels, using forums for reputation and high-value coordination and Telegram for rapid data distribution.
 Understanding this dual-surface environment is no longer optional for security teams; it’s foundational.